diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 So what can we learn from this very recent example of human technology overgrowing human maturity to handle it?
-And what kind of adverse effects can we anticipate for the new advancements in machine intelligence that could help us prevent or at least reduce the negative impact of human technology, when carelessly applied to gain a temporary advantage in a set circumstance?
+And what kind of adverse effects can we anticipate for the new advancements in machine intelligence that could help us prevent, or at least reduce, the negative impact of human technology, when carelessly applied to gain a temporary advantage in a set circumstance?

-The first and foremost terrifying fear would be a human-hunting technology that could even be initially well-intentioned (or not), but through the tergiversation of the encoded rules the machine is able to defeat their intended purpose.
+The first and foremost terrifying fear would be a human-hunting technology that could be initially well-intentioned (or not), but through the tergiversation of the encoded rules the machine is able to defeat their intended purpose.
 Asimov's laws of robotics are one such example, and are defeated by himself in his own imagined dystopia.
 Even so, there were no better ruleset for quite some time and thus they were even used in real projects [citation needed] where the target intelligence was already known to be harmless anyways (i.e. for research purposes in lab conditions).

-Another human-hunting technology could be an initially secret government project to gain a strategic advantage, and that technology going rogue, similar to the Skynet project from the Terminator saga.
+Another human-hunting technology could be a secret government project to gain a strategic advantage, and that technology going rogue, similar to the Skynet project from the Terminator saga.

-The literature is lengthy, and there are more subtle examples exploring human-machine integrations, causing new existential problems that consume their consumers, like those proposed in Ghost in the Shell.
+The literature is lengthy, and there are more subtle examples exploring human-machine integrations as well, causing new existential problems that consume their consumers, like those proposed in Ghost in the Shell.

-This short essay addresses a new approach, which will be described in the following chapters.
+This short essay addresses what is thought to be a new approach to handling machine intelligences superior to humans.

 <a name="intelligence"/>

 ## Intelligence

-Before talking about machine intelligence, it is important to define what intelligence is, or what an intelligence could be understood as.
+Before talking about machine intelligence, it is important to define what intelligence is, or what _an_ intelligence could be understood as.

-Intelligence is a concept better suited for psychologists to define rather than for technologists, and is a very broad concept.
+Intelligence is a concept better suited for psychologists to define rather than for technologists in general, and is a very broad concept.
 For the purpose of this writing, we will approach the concept of intelligence through an abductive reasoning known as the [Duck test](https://en.wikipedia.org/wiki/Duck_test), with the following principles:

-1. Intelligence is a non-tangible, synergic feature of an entity.
+1. An intelligence is a non-tangible, emergent feature of an entity.
+In humans, we can think of the human body being the entity from which intelligence emerges.
 1. This feature allows the entity to expose non-deterministic behaviour in response to stimuli (i.e., behaviour that is impossible to determine beforehand with _perfect confidence_).
+For example, different humans separately performing the same task are very likely to achieve different results by different means.
 1. This intelligence has a _purpose_: it intends to lead the behaviour of the entity such that the entity achieves a certain state.
+For example, a human may have the purpose of resting at given moment, and it may opt for a place under a tree, inside a cave, or on the clear.
 1. This intelligence has a _feedback loop_ that allows it to adapt itself to new conditions in order to achieve its purpose.
+For example, the human has a feedback loop that allowed it to understand that sleeping on the clear was a bad idea because it saw it was more exposed to risks, and whenever a more favourable environment is available then it will opt for a sheltered option.
 1. The purpose of this intelligence is _mutable_.
+A human in a certain culture may prefer to sleep in a matress on a sommier, while other human may prefer sleeping on a matress directly on the floor.
+A human moving from one culture to the other may adapt its purpose to match its peers.
 1. This intelligence is _composable_ with other forms of intelligence coexisting in the same entity, and their synergy creates a new and higher form of intelligence.
+For example, humans may also want to feed, and use their higher form of intelligence to balance between the feeding and sleeping intelligences.

-We humans have very complex _intelligences_, which interact with each other and often create conflicts of interests among them.
-And their purposes is varied and also mutate, often leading to prioritisation issues as well.
+Humans have very complex and mutually interacting intelligences, and it is not uncommon that conflicts of interests arise among them.
+Their purposes are varied and also mutate, often leading to prioritisation issues as well.

 <a name="machine-intelligence"/>